ErikRospo/wombotPython/using_mod/videoMaker/Second Way/explanation.md

 Also, on the second part, it sets `style` to `+style`. this coerces whatever the variable `style` is into a number. it acts as 0+`style`,

-the third section checks if we are using an inputImage, and if we are, it sets the apropriate values on the object. we also set ti equal to 1000
+the third section checks if we are using an inputImage, and if we are, it sets the appropriate values on the object. we also set ti equal to 1000

 again with the bad code, is the next block
 ```javascript